Smart environment

 Smart environments link computers and other smart devices to everyday settings and tasks.
-Smart environments include smart homes, smart cities and smart manufacturing.
+Smart environments include smart homes, smart cities, and smart manufacturing.

 Introduction

 Smart environments are an extension of pervasive computing.
 According to Mark Weiser, pervasive computing promotes the idea of a world that is connected to sensors and computers.
 These sensors and computers are integrated with everyday objects in peoples' lives and are connected through networks.

 Definition

-Cook and Das define smart environment as "a small world where different kinds of smart device are continuously working to make inhabitants' lives more comfortable."
-Smart environments aim to satisfy the experience of individuals from every environment, by replacing the hazardous work, physical labor, and repetitive tasks with automated agents.
+Cook and Das, define a smart environment as "a small world where different kinds of smart devices are continuously working to make inhabitants' lives more comfortable."
+Smart environments aim to satisfy the experience of individuals from every environment, by replacing hazardous work, physical labor, and repetitive tasks with automated agents.